wartman/pilot/readme.md

 Usage
 -----

 Pilot handles CSS, HTML and VNode diffing for both browsers and servers, allowing you to use almost the same code across many different targets.
-Additionally, pilot is quite small: most of the complicated stuff is handled during compiling.

-That's the dream, anyway.

 ```haxe